AdelaideBaron/SortManager/README.md

 3. The output consists of the unsorted array, sorted array, the algorithm used, and the time taken.

-4. WIP 🚧 - You are then asked if you would like to re-run the program, or leave.
+4. You are then asked if you would like to re-run the program, or leave.

 ### Bubble Sort